dmbarbour/glas/docs/GlasCLI.md

 An obvious variation on the above is to embed the script text into the command line argument.
 Proposed operation:

-        glas --cmd.FileExt ScriptText -- Args
+        glas --cmd.FileExt ScriptText Args

-This can be convenient in some cases.
-It enables users to favor familiar file-based languages without requiring a separate file.
-That said, most file-based languages are probably an awkward fit for inline scripting, and users might ultimately be better off developing and learning a suitable command-line language (via staged app).
+This allows familiar file-based languages to be used without the file.
+Working with a large or multi-line text arguments is awkward in most command shells, so I favor staged applications in this role.
+However, inline scripting might prove more convenient when the glas command is embedded within a shell script.

 ## Other Operations